This delicious recipe for Thai custard is the dairy-free version of old-fashioned egg custard made with healthy fats and a nourishing whole sweetener.

-I have really been enjoying a bowl of this in the evening lately.
+I have really been enjoying a small bowl of this in the evening lately.
 It is so full of healthy fats and very satisfying.

 The two dishes very much complement each other and work well if your family ever enjoys Asian or Thai night together.
 It’s so much better than MSG loaded takeout food.